exercism/csharp/exercises/practice/collatz-conjecture/.approaches/sequence/content.md

 }
 ```

-The first step is to check the `number` parameter for its validity:
+The first step is to check the `number` parameter for validity:

 ```csharp
 if (number <= 0)